Common claims questions answered

 If you need to claim for medical expenses, you’ll need:

-- Original receipts for all medical expenses.
+- Copies of original receipts for all medical expenses.

 - Consultation notes or reports provided by the treating doctor.